 Individualized medicine services

 The individualized medicine experts at Mayo Clinic provide services focusing on:

-Advanced cancer.
-Cancer services (PDF) typically focus on cancers that continue to progress after other options have failed.
-Genomic sequencing of the tumor is used to look for changes or alterations in the cancer, which may identify new treatment options.
+Cancer.
+Cancer services (PDF) include genomic sequencing of patients' tumors and whole-exome sequencing of patients' normal DNA to look for changes or alterations in the cancer, which may identify new treatment options.

 Rare and undiagnosed disorders.
 Some children or adults experience health problems that have no definite diagnosis (PDF), but are suspected to have a genetic cause.
 Oftentimes, these individuals have had genetic testing, but the tests have not provided a final diagnosis.

 In these cases, our team of scientists and physicians use genomic sequencing to look for variations, which may identify an underlying cause, diagnosis or potential options for therapy.